William Evan Sanders: Bishop

-On April 4, 1962, Sanders was consecrated Coadjutor Bishop of Tennessee, at St. Mary's Cathedral, Memphis, by Presiding Bishop Arthur C. Lichtenberger.
+On April 4, 1962, Sanders was consecrated Coadjutor Bishop of Tennessee, at St. Mary's Cathedral, Memphis, with Presiding Bishop Arthur C. Lichtenberger as chief consecrator.
 During an illness of the diocesan bishop, John Vander Horst, in 1973, Sanders became the de facto acting bishop for about a year.

 Upon his accession to the diocesan position after the retirement of Vander Horst in 1977, the diocese had, for about ten years by that point, been functioning with three bishops stationed in the largest cities of the state, with each one serving the churches in the western, middle, and eastern parts of Tennessee respectively.
 Sanders set up offices in Knoxville, while Vander Horst operated out of a rented space in Nashville.
 Meanwhile, a suffragan bishop, W. Fred Gates Jr., was consecrated in part to man the (old statewide) office in Memphis.
-The diocese divided, permission for which was given by the national general convention in 1982.
+The diocese divided, permission for which was given by the General Convention in 1982.
 First, the Diocese of West Tennessee came into being in 1983 and consecrated a new bishop, and then, two years later, the Diocese of East Tennessee began.
 Sanders chose to become bishop of the new East Tennessee diocese, and assumed that office on January 1, 1985.
 He retired on January 1, 1992.